Kwasi Sintim Aboagye: Early life and education

 Aboagye was born on 20 November 1919 at Asamankese in the Eastern Region of Ghana (then Gold Coast).

 He was educated at the Asamankese Presbyterian Primary School from 1927 to 1932.
 He later moved to the Aburi Presbyterian Boarding School and completed his elementary education in 1937.
 He entered the Presbyterian Training College at Akropong where he trained as a teacher and obtained his teachers' Certificate 'A' in 1941.
 He stayed one more year at the college to study theology.
 He left the college in 1942.

 Career

 After his studies in college, Aboagye worked as a teacher at Agogo Presbyterian Primary School in the Ashanti Region.
 In 1945 he was transferred to Akim Oda to work as a Head teacher.
 He worked at Akim Oda until 1947 when he was transferred to Agona Nsaba.
 In 1948 he gave up teaching and traded in hand-bags and travelling bags.
-He stayed in the business until 1951 when became a contractor supplying boards and scantlings.
+He stayed in the business until 1951 when he became a contractor supplying boards and scantlings.
 He remained in this business until 1954 when he entered parliament.